Demo

 2: Improved Regulatory Compliance

 IAM systems are pivotal in regulatory compliance by providing meticulous audit trails and enforcing strict access policies.
-These features are essential for industries governed by stringent or regulations.
+These features are essential for industries governed by stringent healthcare (HIPAA) or finance (SOX) regulations.

 IAM ensures that organizations can demonstrate compliance through comprehensive access logs, reducing legal risks and potential penalties associated with non-compliance.